-Take advantage of Envato Studio service providers to convert your client's design landing pages, premium home page web design, or professional full multi-page PSD website design.
+Take advantage of Envato Studio service providers to convert your client's design landing pages or professional full multi-page PSD website design.
 Then have these designs fully coded with services like PSD to responsive HTML5 or coded website customizations.

 36. Pay a pro price for an expert service.